iamrutvik/laravel-api-seed-boilerplate/readme.md

 * Run '_php artisan migrate_'.
 This will run the [Migration](https://laravel.com/docs/5.2/migrations) and will create tables for authentication module.
 * Run '_php artisan serve_'.
 This will run Laravel default web server and you can access it using 'http://localhost:8000'.

+By default to make the installation process smooth, I have removed storage/ and bootstrap/cache/ folder from .gitignore file.
+Later You might want to modify your .gitignore file to add them.

 ## Basic Usage

 Run 'http://localhost:8000/api/auth/signup'